tanyafish/enviroplus-python/examples/activities/enviro/altitude_reading.md

 #### Fixing the reading

 There is a bit in the library for the sensor that sets a base pressure level to compare against.
 When pilots fly, they can input the base level to their systems so that the altimeter (height display) is right.
-As you can imagine, it's very important for pilots!
+As you can imagine, it's very important for pilots.
 The base level is called the QNH.
-It doesn't actually stand for anything, it's from when morse code was used over the radio, and it was quick to send!
+It doesn't actually stand for anything, it's from when morse code was used over the radio, and it was quick to send.
 Some people remember it as Query - Not Here! because it changes depending on where you are in the world.

 The software has the QNH set at 1013.25.